Arie Belldegrun: Career

 In 2014, according to the Bloomberg Pay Index, Belldegrun was ranked the 8th highest-paid executive in the United States, with a pay package valued at $95.2 million.
 In 2015, The Hollywood Reporter's annual Hollywood's Top Doctors list included Belldegrun as one of the highest-rated urologists.

 In 2021, in its annual ranking of the wealthiest people in Israel, Forbes Israel ranked Arie and Rebecka Belldegrun 36th with a personal net worth of $1.75 billion.
 They have donated over $1 million to the University of Pennsylvania School of Arts and Sciences, and have donated a $5 million sculpture to LACMA.

 Belldegrun was featured in the 2017–2021 editions of the LA500-LA's Most Influential People, compiled by the Los Angeles Business Journal, and has been named Business Leader of the Year for 2018 in the Health Care category for a life dedicated to finding cures for cancer.
 He was also featured in the CEO Today USA Awards 2017 which celebrate the success, innovation and strategic vision of CEOs across a number of sectors, industries within the US, identifying the most successful, innovative and forward-thinking CEOs in business today.
 In June 2018, Belldegrun received the EY Master Entrepreneur Award at the Entrepreneur of the Year 2018 Awards.

 Belldegrun has written over 500 scientific publications related to urologic oncology and has authored several books on prostate and kidney cancers.
 He was one of the speakers at the Milken Institute Global Conference 2013, delivered the keynote Andrew C. Novick Memorial Lecture at the Ninth International Kidney Cancer Symposium, and regularly presents at the Annual J.P.
 Morgan Healthcare Conference.
 It was announced that Belldegrun will present at the 34th Annual J.P.
 Morgan Healthcare Conference in January 2016.

 Belldegrun serves as a member of the advisory board of the Vagelos Program in Life Sciences and Management at the University of Pennsylvania and as a member of the strategic advisory group of the Parker Institute for Cancer Immunotherapy.
+Belldegrun also serves on the board of directors of Kronos Bio, Fosun Kite, UroGen Pharma, Pontifax, ByHeart, and IconOVir Bio.
+In the past, he served on the board of directors of Teva Pharmaceuticals, Cell Design Labs, Arno Therapeutics, SonaCare Medical, Roei Medical Technologies, Oncura, Nile Therapeutics, Hana Biosciences, Paramount Acquisition Corp and Chem Rx Corp.